-Consumption Forecasting: How to do it
+Consumption Forecasting: What It Is & How to Do It

 Across the SaaS industry, one of the most significant shifts in recent years has been the move away from fixed-fee subscription models and toward consumption pricing models.
 These usage-based pricing structures are changing how companies generate revenue, how customers adopt software, and how success is measured.